At tænke hurtigt og langsomt

 The Nobel-prize-winning one

-This book has shifted our personal mindset - and gives a really thorough introduction to the research in the space between economics, psychology, decision theory and leadership, coupled with brain research.
-One of the defining topics of our time.
-Kahneman has been one of the pioneers in this field, and the book - a thick one - gives a thorough grounding in the research and the whole field.
+This book has shifted our personal mindset - and here you get a very thorough introduction to the research in the space between economics, psychology, decision theory and management combined with brain research.
+Arguably one of the biggest topics of our time.
+Kahneman has been one of the pioneers within this field, and the book - which is very thick - gives a thorough introduction to the research and the whole field.